 - Change the menu regularly.

-In addition, patients could also drink nutritional supplements for added protein and calories.
+In addition, patients could also drink nutritional supplements for added protein and calories to avoid weight loss.
 Additional supplements could be helpful to combat malnutrition in those with ALS, including vitamin E, zinc, melatonin, creatine, L-carnitine, folic acid, and vitamin B12.9

 There is no official list of foods to avoid for ALS patients.
 Some research suggests that milk, pork, and luncheon meats could negatively affect ALS function.10 Additionally, since patients may be taking medications, alcohol intake is not recommended.